 Consists of fees for all other services provided other than those reported above.
-For 2012 and 2011, the fees were paid for non-audit related consulting services performed by Crowe Horwath related to improvements in the Company's process for compliance with non-financial and non-accounting regulatory requirements.
+For 2014 and 2013, the fees were paid for non-audit related consulting services performed by Crowe Horwath related to improvements in the Company's process for compliance with non-financial and non-accounting regulatory requirements and for 2014 included process mapping of a product offered by an entity to be acquired.